 Once the process is mapped, the next step is to create various models that explore how the process would operate under different circumstances.
 This can be done by varying the input and the conditions under which the process operates.

 The process to be automated is mapped completely.
-The mapping includes details like which process to be automated, where and to whom the tasks will be routed, and the possible outcomes of every task.
+The mapping includes details like which process to automate, where and to whom the tasks will be routed, and the possible outcomes of every task.
 The team will be ready to build the new automated process equipped with all these details.
 Workflow automation software like Cflow enables no-code mapping of process workflows.
 The visual workflow builder in Cflow enables even team members without technical backgrounds to create process workflows easily.

 The newly automated process must be assessed continuously and performance must be measured in order to make improvements.
 Process performance must be retrieved with relevant reports to identify potential opportunities for further cost and time savings.
 Constant monitoring of process performance helps in optimizing the process.